Dollar Trumped By Subpoena

 3. Yields curves continue to flatten

-US bonds continue to 'flash' some uncomfortable warning signs about the US economy, as the gap between longer-term and shorter-term yields narrows even further.
+US bonds continue to 'flash' some uncomfortable warning signs about the US economy, as the gap between longer term and shorter-term yields narrows even further.
 The US benchmark spread (2/30) is back below +70 bps.

 Note: The past seven US recessions came following 'inversions' curve, so the longer the current flattening goes, the more nervous the market becomes.